 The focus remains on minimising contacts and exposure as much as possible.
-Therefore, the need for face-to-face meetings for staff and students should be minimised.
+Therefore, the need for non-essential face-to-face interatction should be kept to a minimum where possible.

-There is no maximum duration a person can spend in an office, laboratory or a teaching session, however if people spend 2 hours or more in a shared space together they may be regarded as COVID-19 close contacts in the event that someone present is subsequently identified as a close contact.

-There is no requirement to limit the time spent on campus per day or per week, however, staff and students should adhere to the levels and the restrictions outlined by IT Sligo and all public health guidelines in place while on campus.
+There is no strict national baseline with regard to physical distancing in higher education, however we recommend that staff and students demonstrate physical distancing of 2m where feasible.

+The institute has a suite of controls in place to mitigate risk including promotion of the vaccination program, ventilation, entry and egress systems, hand sanitising and the wearing of face coverings.

 Third Party Companies, Contractors and Visitors

-All third-Party companies and contractors are responsible for developing their own “Living with COVID 19 Response Plan”

-All visitors to campus must complete IT Sligo Visitor form COVID-19 and submit to their host for review.
+All third party companies and visitors to campus must complete ATU Sligo Visitor form COVID-19 and submit to their host for review with the exception of companies base on the campus

-If you have a contractor/ visitor from outside of Ireland and they travel here for essential work where their expertise is not available locally, you will need to provide them with all national public health advice on Travel to Ireland during Covid 19 Pandemic and Protocol for International Travel.
+If you have a contractor/ visitor from outside of Ireland and they travel here for work you will need to provide them with all national public health advice.
 This is subject to continuous change, please be aware of the restrictions in place at the time of travel.
 A COVID 19 risk assessment must be documented for this and approved by your manager.

 Notification of arrival of all visitors to campus must be provided to reception to permit access.
-Visitors must always be escorted by their host and must wear a face covering.
+Visitors must always be escorted by their host,wear a face covering and follow all ATU Sligo guidelines.

 International Students and Travel

-International students, staff and visitors returning to IT Sligo from abroad should be treated in the same way as any individual travelling to Ireland and no exemptions can be considered.
-In that context, guidelines from the Department of Health should be followed in respect of international students, staff and visitors travelling to Ireland which advises a 14 day period of restricted movement upon arrival into Ireland unless travelling from Northern Ireland or a green list country.
+International students, staff and visitors returning to ATU Sligo from abroad should be treated in the same way as any individual travelling to Ireland and no exemptions can be considered.
+In that context, all advice from the government on international travel should be followed in respect of international students, staff and visitors travelling to Ireland.
 This is subject to continuous change, please be aware of the restrictions in place at the time of travel.

+The requirements for International Student Protocol Academic year 2021/22 will be complied with on campus for International Students and Researchers.

 Educational Trips / Field work

-Educational trips and field work within Ireland, where there is not an overnight accommodation aspect and where physical distancing can be maintained, may be undertaken at certain levels but will require individual risk assessment on a case-by-case basis.
+Educational trips and field work within Ireland may be undertaken but will require an individual risk assessment and approved by the Head of Function on a case-by-case basis.
 It will be necessary to keep a record of attendance and of close contact groups.
+International trips must be approved by the President.

-Outreach and recreational activities; a careful review of the appropriateness of the activity at the different levels is required to be undertaken and where it is appropriate, risk assessment to record how it can be organised safely is to be documented.
+Outreach and recreational activities are permitted in line with current health guidelines.
+A careful review of the appropriateness of the activity is required to be undertaken and where it is appropriate, risk assessment to record how it can be organised safely is to be documented.
+All public health restrictions apply.

 (SAF001 Off Campus Activities)